endurtech/css-ready-classes-gravity-forms/readme.txt

 = 2.8.0 (coming soon) =
   * Adding new Confirmation Classes.
 Add a class to the 'CSS Class Name' input under 'Form Layout' within the 'Form Settings' page.
 Turns confirmation message into colored banner.
 Works with 'text' type confirmation messages, NOT page or redirect confirmations.
   * Will repurpose double click action from closing popup to removing selected class, if exists.

+= 2.7.7 =
+  * Tested against WordPress 6.1

+= 2.7.6 =
+  * Added the removal of the frontend required fields notification.

+= 2.7.5 =
+  * Tested against WordPress 6.0

 = 2.7.4 =
   * Tested against WordPress 5.9